GoogleChrome/web.dev/src/site/content/en/handbook/quick-start/index.md

 1. [How to write blog posts for web.dev and developer.chrome.com](/handbook/writing-blog-posts) has an overview of our process and tips for writing great blog posts.
 1. **After your content proposal is approved**, create a copy of the [content template][template] to draft your content.
-1. Self-review your content with the [content checklist](/handbook/content-checklist) to find and fix common problems.
+1. Review your content with the [content checklist](/handbook/content-checklist) to find and fix common problems.
 The more of these problems you fix yourself, the faster your review will go.
 1. When your first draft is ready, leave a comment in your GitHub issue and ask for a review.